 College Student Specializing in Undergraduate & High School Math

 Hi, I'm Aaron.
-I've just begun my second year at the University of Maryland, College Park, where I am a math major.
+I've just begun my third year at the University of Maryland, College Park, where I am a math major.
 I attended Montgomery Blair High School, where I was fortunate to be able to take many advanced math and physics courses not normally offered in high school through the math/science magnet program there.
 I was always good at math, but Blair was where my interest was truly sparked.
 The fantastic teachers I had there inspired me to pursue my own interests in mathematics outside of...

 Hi, I'm Aaron.
-I've just begun my second year at the University of Maryland, College Park, where I am a math major.
+I've just begun my third year at the University of Maryland, College Park, where I am a math major.
 I attended Montgomery Blair High School, where I was fortunate to be able to take many advanced math and physics courses not normally offered in high school through the math/science magnet program there.
 I was always good at math, but Blair was where my interest was truly sparked.
 The fantastic teachers I had there inspired me to pursue my own interests in mathematics outside of what was being covered in my courses; they planted a seed, which has blossomed into my boundless love for math.
 I plan on someday pursuing a masters degree and Ph.D. in pure mathematics.
 My dream is to then become a professor at a university where I can teach and conduct research in pure math.

 Although I do not have any prior experience tutoring outside of Wyzant, it's not accurate to say I have no experience with teaching and helping peers of mine with math.
 As an upperclassman in high school, I spent lunch every day in the magnet math or physics help rooms, where I was available to any students that were seeking help.
 I also helped my younger brother with his studies in math quite a bit; I taught him Algebra 2 the summer before he started high school and helped him regularly with pre-calculus and trigonometry throughout my junior year.
-As a freshman at UMD, I helped the other kids on my floor in my dorm on a nightly basis with their math courses, while also student-teaching a one credit seminar course on topics in Number Theory during my second semester (I shared all of the teaching responsibilities with another undergraduate student; we are teaching the course again this semester).
+As a freshman at UMD, I helped the other kids on my floor in my dorm on a nightly basis with their math courses, while also student-teaching a one credit seminar course on topics in Number Theory during my second semester (I shared all of the teaching responsibilities with another undergraduate student; we have now taught this course together twice).
 The reason I never bothered to charge people for helping them is because I take genuine pleasure out of helping people achieve success and deep understanding; that was all the gratification I needed.
 I feel truly delighted spreading knowledge and understanding about the subject I love so dearly.